 - Politics is too small a tool to adequately respond to the present challenges we face as a society.
 We want to function and act on the level that includes politics but also transcends it.

 - The Kingdom of God that Jesus spoke about is not made up of Christians.
 It is made up of humans.
 We are not interested in defending, advancing, or serving Christianity.
 We are interested in learning from Christ how to live and love, both ourselves and others, unconditionally.

 STUFF TO BE DECLARED UP FRONT

-- We see Christ as a historical and/or divine force whose life and teachings inspire and transform our lives.
+- We see Jesus as a historical and/or divine force whose life and teachings inspire and transform our lives.

-- We have a sense of urgency because we believe we are now in a historical flexion point for American Christianity and are committed to make a unique, decisive, and sustainable contribution to the American community.
+- We have a sense of urgency because we believe we are now at an historical inflection point for American Christianity and are committed to making a unique, decisive, and sustainable contribution to the American community.

 - While our diverse responses to Jesus’ love drive us to differ widely in our beliefs and practices, it unites us in our sense of responsibility to practice and extend that love in our personal, public, and political lives.